-What You Gonna Do When the World’s On Fire?- Editor Marie-Hélène Dozo (Italy/USA/France)
+What You Gonna Do When the World’s On Fire?- Editor Marie-Hélène Dozo (Italy/USA/France) (Not yet seen)

 “Producers on Producing”: PGA’s Women’s Impact Network presented independent producers Donna Gigliotti and Mimi Valdés - Schedule and the video will probably be posted on the FSLC website.